Mike Lookinland: Career

-Having left show business, Lookinland operates a business (as of 2019) that makes decorative concrete in Salt Lake City, Utah.
-In 2021, Lookinland returned to the world of acting by starring in the Lifetime Christmas movie, Blending Christmas, alongside his Brady Bunch co-stars Barry Williams, Christopher Knight, Susan Olsen, and Robbie Rist.
+Having left show business, Lookinland operates a business that makes decorative concrete in Salt Lake City, Utah.
+In 2021, Lookinland returned to acting, starring in the Lifetime Christmas movie, Blending Christmas, alongside his Brady Bunch co-stars Barry Williams, Christopher Knight, Susan Olsen, and Robbie Rist.

 In 2022, Lookinland, Knight, and Williams competed in season eight of The Masked Singer as "Mummies".
 They were eliminated on "TV Theme Night" alongside Daymond John as "Fortune Teller".